dmluan2712/What-I-used/README.md

 # Models and repos I used
-A collection of huggingface models and github repos (with links) I used for private study
+A collection of huggingface AI models and github repos (with links).

 ---